nachazo/scryfalldler/README.md

 Use [Issues](https://github.com/nachazo/scryfalldler/issues) for feature request or bugs.

 ## How to run
-You only need **php** 5.3+ (instaled in your system or uncompressed, for example from [php downloads page](http://php.net/downloads.php) or LAMP folder) with **curl** extension enabled, if not an error message will show and script ends its execution.
-Normally comes installed and enabled in most lamps and similar.
+You only need **php** 5.3+ (instaled in your system or uncompressed, for example from [php downloads page](http://php.net/downloads.php) or LAMP folder) with **curl extension enabled**.
+Normally comes installed and enabled in most lamps or similar.
 If not, for Debian based GNU/Unix, you simply can do it with `sudo apt install php-curl`.
 For Windows, search over there :P

 Btw, script doesn't need php-zip extension, I'm using built-in phar to compress in zip (one requirement less) and in my tests result size is the same.